2.4 Few-shot Prompting

 Workshop: build a mini set

-1. Choose a format you use often—flashcards, study tables, or troubleshooting logs.
+1. Choose a format you use often-flashcards, study tables, or incident response logs.

 2. Write two examples that highlight the structure and tone you want.

-3. Ask Copilot for additional items, specifying how many and any constraints (e.g., focus on network issues).
+3. Ask Copilot for additional items, specifying how many and any constraints (e.g., focus on threat hunting scenarios).

 4. Review the outputs.
 Tweak the examples if Copilot missed an important detail, then rerun.